printfdebugging/printfdebugging/README.md

 > Avoid shortcuts and learn to read the docs and manpages, sit down for long,
 > uninterrupted hours working towards the goals which you chose for the day,
 > and be a team player and ask for help whenever needed.
+Remember "all the
+> glitters is not gold", also "most of the gold is in deep mines" so "dig
+> deeper".

 ## Conversation guidelines I follow